QasimTalkin/OOP-TDD-JS/readme.md

 * `toMatch`: check result to match expected value.
 * `toHaveLength`: check result to have length of expected value.
 * `toHaveProperty`: check result to have property of expected value.
+* `arrayContaining`: check result to contain expected value.

+# Mock
+* **Mocks** allow us to fake assumed data, which allows the test at hand to focus only on the logic it cares about.
+* we store mock files in __mocks__ directory.

+# running test is jest
+* `npm run test`: run test.
+* `npm run test ExampleFileName`: run test for ExampleFileName.
+* `npm run test -- --watch`: run test and watch for changes.
+* `npm run test -- --coverage`: run test and generate coverage, coverage is a tool that generates a report of the code coverage of your project.

 # Constructors
 * Constructors are functions that are used to create new objects.